X0RW3LL/personal-website/src/tips/root.md

 Anything that does _not_ __require__ privileged access **SHOULD NOT** be given one.
 Here are some examples:

-- Starting the browser to navigate the World Wide Web (if you do this, please throw your laptop out the window until you understand why that's terrible)
+- Starting the browser to navigate the World Wide Web (if you do this as a privileged user, please throw your laptop out the window until you understand why that's terrible)
 - Reading, writing, executing, and/or removing (user|group)-owned files
 - SSH, SMB, FTP, TELNET, SMTP, SNMP, HTTP, ... access
 - Managing __user__ services